lailaalam/DarazWebsiteAutomation_Selenium_TestNG/README.md

 # DarazWebsiteAutomation_Selenium_TestNG

 ## This project  is on automating an E-commerce Website.
-Here has been automated the whole signup procedure,Login procedure and the Purchase procedure of the website.
+Here has been automated the Login procedure and the Purchasing procedure of a product from the website.

 ## Tools used :
  -Intellij IDEA <br/>